Automated Construction of Bounded-Loss Imperfect-Recall Abstractions in Extensive-Form Games: Introduction

 Another form of abstractions are action abstractions.
 Instead of merging information sets, this abstraction methodology restricts the actions available to the players in the original game.
 Similarly to information abstractions, most of the work on action abstraction was driven by the poker domain where there is a prohibitive amount of actions available to the players (e.g., when betting the players can choose any value up to the number of chips they have available).
 The first automated techniques iteratively adjust the bet sizing in no-limit hold'em \cite{hawkin2011automated,hawkin2012using}.
-The algorithm for simultaneous action abstraction finding and game solving was introduced in \cite{brown2015simultaneous}.
-This approach is similar to the algorithms presented in this work since it starts with a coarse abstraction and iteratively refines it until guaranteed convergence to the Nash equilibrium of the solved game (see the next section for the comparison of our approach to the state-of-the-art).
+The algorithm for simultaneous action-abstraction finding and game-solving was introduced in \cite{brown2015simultaneous}.
+This approach is similar to the algorithms presented in this work since it starts with a coarse abstraction and iteratively refines it until guaranteed convergence to the Nash equilibrium of the solved game.

-The combination of information abstractions and action abstractions was at the hearth of a number of algorithms for solving heads-up no-limit Texas Hold'em poker (see, e.g., \cite{gilpin2008heads}).
+The combination of information abstractions and action abstractions was at the heart of a number of algorithms for playing heads-up no-limit Texas Hold'em poker (see, e.g., \cite{gilpin2008heads}).
 Furthermore, the algorithm Libratus \cite{brown2017superhuman} using both mentioned abstractions led to a superhuman performance in heads-up no-limit Texas Hold'em.

 In other domains, abstractions with bounded error were introduced in Patrolling Security Games \cite{basilico2011automated}.
 Additionally, the first general framework for lossy game abstraction with bounds was provided for stochastic games \cite{sandholm2012lossy}.